wallarm/product-documentation/docs/latest/user-guides/settings/integrations/slack.md

 * `TestCompany` is the name of your company account in Wallarm Console
 * `EU` is the Wallarm Cloud where your company account is registered

-### Slack and email notification if new user is added to the account
+### Example: Slack and email notification if new user is added to the account

 If a new user with the **Administrator** or **Analyst** role is added to the company account in Wallarm Console, notification about this event will be sent to the email address specified in the integration and to the Slack channel.